EliCDavis/DSMC/README.md

 [x].
 Get particles velocity and position to be randomized

-[3].
+[x].
 Take into account temperature and average velocity

-[4].
+[x].
 Move particles

 [5].
 Remove them